keaysma/artifactsmmo.com/README.md

     - [x] `equip` can automatically pick-out items from the bank
     - [x] `equip` can accept "all" or "max" which will replenish potions to either 50, or equip how ever many you have
         - [x] `unequip` can unequip how many of that item you have equiped
-    - [ ] update the fight algorithm to run `equip` based on best equipment for enemy
+    - [x] update the fight algorithm to run `equip` based on best equipment for enemy
+    - [ ] solve the 'chicken-egg' problem for equip: run fight simulations assuming the best available armor is already equipped
 - [ ] `move to:<monster/resource>` to move to the closest monster/resource
-- [ ] Generators do not "lock in" event locations when active - `gen make demon_horn` when demons are present ends up getting stuck after the event ends
+- [x] Generators do not "lock in" event locations when active - `gen make demon_horn` when demons are present ends up getting stuck after the event ends
 - [ ] Revised fight simulator
     - [ ] Includes items
     - [ ] Includes crits